photo: maryam hoseini

 WangShui

 WangShui’s work explores divergent structures of perception.
 Through video, sculpture, painting and installation, they examine the psychosomatic loops that form our experience of the world.
-The artist’s polyvocal practice seeks to integrate diverse personal experiences and research into trauma, architecture and media.
-A central theme in the work is liminality, and its radical potential as a form of resistance.
+The artist’s practice integrates diverse personal experiences and research into desire, architecture and media.
+A central theme in their work is liminality and its radical potential as a form of resistance.
 WangShui often addresses the latent space of images and materials as a way to activate the hallucinatory states between detail and distance, transparency and opacity, knowing and unknowing.

-WangShui received a BA in Art Practice and Social Anthropology from UC Berkeley, CA and an MFA in Film and Video from Milton Avery Graduate School of the Arts, Bard College, Annandale-on-Hudson, NY.
+WangShui received a BA in Art Practice and Social Anthropology from UC Berkeley, California and an MFA in Film and Video from Milton Avery Graduate School of the Arts, Bard College, Annandale-on-Hudson, New York.

-Past solo exhibitions include: Window of Tolerance, Haus der Kunst, Munich, Germany (2023); WangShui: poiesis, Rockbund Art Museum, Shanghai, China (2023); Whitney Screens: David Hartt and WangShui, Whitney Museum of American Art, New York, NY (2020); and WangShui, Julia Stoschek Collection, Berlin (2019), among others.
+Past solo exhibitions include: Desire Script, Fondazione Iris, Viterbo, Italy (2025); WangShui, kurimanzutto, New York (2024); Window of Tolerance, Haus der Kunst, Munich, Germany (2023); WangShui: poiesis, Rockbund Art Museum, Shanghai, China (2023); Whitney Screens: David Hartt and WangShui (two-person exhibition), Whitney Museum of American Art, New York (2020); WangShui, Julia Stoschek Collection, Berlin (2019), among others.